tzarrsf/b2b-commerce-postman-setup-with-example-files/README.md

 # Salesforce B2B Commerce Postman Setup for Partners

-Created by Tom Zarr with key contributions from Sandra Golden and others
+Created by Tom Zarr with key contributions from Sandra Golden and Jordane Bachelet.

 This material is supplemental to the B2B Commerce Partner Learning Camp curricula.
 See the curricula and the contained courses for the complete setup procedure of a B2B Commerce standalone environment.